How to Add a Pinch Pleat on Store Bought Curtains

 If you want that pleated, uniform look all the way down your drapes, check out this curtain training trick I shared years ago.

-This is one of those little details that makes a big difference to the overall feel of the room.
+This is one of those little details that makes a big difference in the overall feel of a room.

 I just love it!